-set to 1 to create all windows as non-owned windows.
+set to 1 to create all windows as non-owned

-SP2PFK ·

-set to 1 to treat the top 4 keys on the numeric

-SP2RDR (Unix) keypad as F1-F4 like vt keyboards set to a file name to get input from that file rather than /dev/tty SP2RFR (Unix) • set to the numeric value of the key that you wish to use to initiate a screen refresh.
-This key can be used to restore screens damaged by line noise and also during debugging.
+windows. set to 2 to cause the first window opened to be moved to the foreground. set to 1 to treat the top 4 keys on the numeric SP2PFK keypad as F1-F4 like vt keyboards SP2RDR set to a file name to get input from that file rather than /dev/ttv (Unix) SP2RFR set to the numeric value of the key that you wish to use to initiate a screen refresh.
+This key can be (Unix) used to restore screens damaged by line noise and also during debugging.
 See Appendix A for key values.
-SP2RGB set to 1, static text will be displayed using a dithered RGB color if necessary Set to 2 to display all fields using a dithered color if necessary.
-SP2RSM • set to # of 4k blocks to reserve for dynamic panel expansion.
-SP2RTL · display menus in right-to-left sequence.
-SP2SAV see the release notes for your compiler to check if use of this variable is necessary.
-Set to 1 if your compiler moves working-storage areas in the event that memory becomes short. • Set to 2 if your compiler passes copies of parameters on call statements rather than the GD2GGNI parameters themselves.
+SP2RGB set to 1, static text will be displayed using a dithered RGB color if necessary Set to 2 to display all fields using a dithered color if necessary. set to # of 4k blocks to reserve for dynamic panel SP2RSM expansion. display menus in right-to-left sequence.
+SP2RTL SP2SAV see the release notes for your compiler to check if use of this variable is necessary.
+Set to 1 if your compiler moves working-storage areas in the event that memory becomes short.
+Set to 2 if your compiler passes copies of parameters on call statements rather than the parameters themselves.

 SP2SGN set to 1 and all signed fields will be assumed to have a separate byte for the sign.
-If you wish to use į this option and have existing panels with signed fields, you must run each panel through the generator in order for FD-PROG-LEN to be SP2TAB recalculated (incremented by 1).
-SPZIAD • set to 1 and you can give focus to the tabs by back- tabbing out of the first field on the panel or tabbing out of the last field. • set to 2 and the tabs will be displayed on multiple rows if there is not enough room to display them on one row. · set to 3 for both of the above.
-SP2TBF set to 1 to prevent the program Fields, Types and Colors areas being accessed while displaying the toolbar.
-SP2TCP · set to 1 to use termcap instead of terminfo (Unix) · set to 3 to use a_termcap CDOTMO set to 4 to use terminfo and a_termcap SP2TMO set to the number of minutes to wait before timing out on a converse-panel or get-input due to lack of user activity SP2TTY • set to 0 to indicate a 7-bit terminal (the default).
-(Unix) · Set to 1 to indicate an 8-bit terminal that accepts the , ISO-Latin multinational character set. · Set to 2 to indicate a PC-compatible terminal Set to 3 to indicate a terminal using the Roman 8 (HP) character set.
-SP2U3D · set to 1 to use 3D effects on a global scale.
-SP2VST · set to 1 to activate visual styles without the need for a manifest file.
-Normally a manifest file of the form "manifest.txt" and named "yourpog.exe.manifest" must be present to activate visual styles.
-SP2VTS · set to number of pixels to scroll a window vertically r during tabbing or scrolling.
+If you wish to use this option and have existing panels with signed fields, you must run each panel through the generator in order for FD-PROG-LEN to be recalculated (incremented by 1).

+SP2TAB set to 1 and you can give focus to the tabs by backtabbing out of the first field on the panel or tabbing out of the last field.

+set to 2 and the tabs will be displayed on multiple rows if there is not enough room to display them on one row.

+set to 3 for both of the above.

+set to 1 to prevent the program Fields, Types and SP2TBF Colors areas being accessed while displaying the toolbar.

+SP2TCP set to 1 to use termcap instead of terminfo

+(Unix) set to 3 to use a termcap

+set to 4 to use terminfo and a_termcap

+set to the number of minutes to wait before timing SP2TMO out on a converse-panel or get-input due to lack of user activity

+SP2TTY set to 0 to indicate a 7-bit terminal (the default).

+Set to 1 to indicate an 8-bit terminal that accepts the (Unix) ISO-Latin multinational character set.

+Set to 2 to indicate a PC-compatible terminal

+Set to 3 to indicate a terminal using the Roman 8 (HP) character set.

+SP2U3D set to 1 to use 3D effects on a global scale.

+set to 1 to activate visual styles without the need for SP2VST a manifest file.
+Normally a manifest file of the form "manifest.txt" and named "yourpog.exe.manifest"

+must be present to activate visual styles.

+SP2VTS set to number of pixels to scroll a window vertically

+COBOL sp2 Version 5.2

+COBOL sp2 version 5.2 during tabbing or scrolling.

+during tabbing of scroning.